matrix-org/sliding-sync/room_list.md

  - If `spaces` is non-empty then remember the entire set of top-level children rooms for each space.
 De-duplicate as needed.
    Clients can track subspaces by including the subspace room ID in `spaces`.
  - If `spaces` is empty then remember the room IDs sent to the client in the response, increasing this list as the client paginates.
+ - When the client leaves a room in the active set, remove it.

 NB: Clients can specify `limit: 0` and `spaces: []` to indicate an empty set as the active set.
 This is useful when combined with `track_notifications: true` which means this API will _only_ return a `notifications` section.

+NBB: There is no special handling for invited rooms in this API.
+This requires an additional stream implementation.
+There is also no special handling for left rooms, however this does not require an additional stream implementation.
+Clients will receive their leave event in the `timeline` and then no further events.
+It is up to the client to then remove this room from the sorted list.

 If a request comes in without a `next_page` pagination token but with a `?since=` value, this swaps this API into **streaming mode**.